SIGNER: Temporally Grounded Sign Language Generation via Time-Resolved Conditioning: SIGNER

-In this section, we describe the VQ-Diffusion generation process with TAC.
-First, we describe the architecture of the denoiser.
-Then, we present TAC to promote temporal alignment during condition fusion.
-We also introduce inter-part attention (IPA) to enable coordinated movements across articulators, which is critical when separately encoding the body part with PVQ-VAE.
+In this section, we describe the temporally grounded sign language generation process with local temporal fusion (LTF).
+First, we describe the overall architecture.
+Then we introduce inter-part attention (IPA) to enable coordinated movements across articulators, which is critical when separately encoding each body part with PVQ-VAE.
+We also present LTF to promote temporal localization during condition fusion.